PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 * WPA/WPA2 Enterprise 802.1X: (ourLocalNetwork) `managed_ieee8021x` suffix.
 * WPA/WPA2 Personal (also known as WPA-PSK): `_managed_psk` suffix.

-To more closely inspect a service after scanning, use the `connmanctl services --properties <service_id>` option.
+To more closely inspect a service after scanning, use `connmanctl services <service_id>`.
 For example, when we look at a local Wi-Fi network:

 ```
 root@imx7s-warp-mbl:~# connmanctl services --properties wifi_a0a0a0a0a0a0_41699999999e47_managed_ieee8021x